KaiHiwatari8/engl393spring2021/README.md

 4. _Optional_: Give your app an icon and a description.

-5. Now, click on `Bot` from the left pane.
+5. Click on `Bot` from the left pane.

 6. Click on `Add Bot`.
 When prompted to confirm, click on `Yes, do it!`.

-7. Now, give your bot a username.
+7. Give your bot a username.

-8. Give your bot an icon to make it more attractive.
+8. _Optional_: Give your bot an icon to make it more attractive.

   **Note:** If you want other people to add your bot to their servers, enable the `Public Bot` option.

+### B. Setup Development Environment

+Now that we created a bot application, we will program our bot to have it our desired function, reaction roles.

+1. Install `node.js` and `npm` package manager for JavaScript projects. `npm` is served in `Node.js` framework.
+Install `Node.js` from [here](https://nodejs.org/en/).

+  * Run `node -v` to confirm that `Node.js` has been installed successfully.

+  * Run `npm -v` to confirm that `npm` has been installed successfully.

+2. Create an `npm` project.

+  * Open a specific directory in terminal where you would like develop your bot.

+  * Run `npm init` to a initialize a JavaScript project.

+    Answer a series of questions to initialize your project.<br>
+    It is encouraged to

+2. Install the `discord.js` framework.
+This framework provides libraries that helps to develop apps for Discord.

+  * Run `npm install discord.js`.

+### C. Program a bot